What are you looking for?

 The prime game viewing spot in the Ndutu Region is around Lake Ndutu, where enormous herds congregate between December and April to graze and calve.
 The forests and granite kopjes around Lake Ndutu are also home to lots of game outside of the migration months.

 Sightings of six species of cats – leopard, lion, cheetah, caracal, African wildcat and serval – are a big highlight of visiting the Ndutu Region.
-You can spot the cats throughout the year, but the best viewing is during the calving months of January and February, when these predators pick on the fledgling baby animals.
+You can spot the cats throughout the year, but the best viewing is during the calving months of January and February when these predators pick on the fledgling baby animals.

-A trip to Ndutu is not just about wildlife and landscapes – there’s incredible cultural heritage to explore too.
+A trip to Ndutu is not just about wildlife and landscapes – there’s an incredible cultural heritage to explore, too.
 Lying within the Ndutu Region, Olduvai Gorge (also known as Oldupai – the correct Maasai spelling of the word) is one of the world’s most significant paleoanthropological sites, thanks to the discovery of the earliest evidence of the existence of our human ancestors.
 Visit the dramatic ravine and spend some time in the museum to learn about the fascinating excavations and discoveries that have taken place here.
 A visit to Olduvai Gorge should be combined with a stop at the nearby Shifting Sands: mysterious and beautiful dunes formed of volcanic ash that move with the winds.

 For adventurous travellers, you can do multi-day walking safaris starting in the Ndutu Region and heading into the highlands of the Ngorongoro Conservation Area, and for the very intrepid, you can combine the walking safari with an ascent up the active volcano of Ol Doinyo Lengai.

 Day trips to the Ngorongoro Crater are a highlight of staying in the Ndutu Region.
-The remains of a massive volcano, the Ngorongoro is one of the most superb wilderness areas on the continent, and boasts some of the greatest populations of animals – particularly predators – found in Africa.
+The remains of a massive volcano, the Ngorongoro is one of the most superb wilderness areas on the continent and boasts some of the greatest populations of animals – particularly predators – found in Africa.

 Travel Tips